Open-Systems-Pharmacology/docs/part-3/pk-sim-creating-individuals.md

 In the **Expression** tab, all relevant enzymes, transport proteins and protein binding partners can be defined for the selected individual.

+For details on how to create an expression profile, please see [PK-Sim® - Expression Profile](pk-sim-expression-profile.md).

-To define a protein in the individual, right click on the corresponding protein type in the tree view and select the corresponding action in the context menu
+To add a protein to the individual, right click on the corresponding protein type in the tree view and select the corresponding action in the context menu

 ![Add a metabolizing enzyme](../assets/images/part-3/add_metabolizing_enzyme.png)